Comparing the Growing List of 2021 FinTech Debit Cards

 If you’re not familiar with Acorns, the app has made a name for itself with its round-ups concept for micro-investing.
 The app’s pitch is that users can start investing just by saving up their digital spare change.
 Following the success of that basic premise, Acorns has since expanded their offerings to include, among other things, a specialty debit card called Acorns Spend.

-Acorns has only recently started shipping out the first 100,000 of its Spend cards, which they say were all claimed in just four days.
-Still, they are currently allowing other interested individuals to join a waitlist.
-These cards come at a cost of $3 a month, although this fee also includes Acorns Core (the app’s flagship investment product) as well as Acorns Later (their retirement savings option).
+After a lengthy beta period where Acorns was only shipping its Spend cards to those on the waitlist, it is now openly available.
+These metal cards do come at a cost of $3 a month — although this fee also includes Acorns Core (the app’s flagship investment product) as well as Acorns Later (their retirement savings option).

 Ultimately $3 may be a steep price, but this does include three products.
 The key here actually isn’t the card itself but the Acorns Core and Acorns Later features that come with it.
 Those who have sizeable balances in each of these accounts might not find that monthly fee to be much to fret over.
 Meanwhile those who aren’t heavy users of Acorns or don’t plan to build up their accounts to a notable balance any time soon will likely want to pass.